 For Plastic and reconstructive surgery that involves transplantation and removal of the skin or composite tissue, the patient strictly needs to follow the guidelines of care and general instructions as issued by the plastic surgeon.
-Even after the discharge, special care needs to be taken to prevent any type of infection while recuperating.
+Special care needs to be taken even after the discharge to prevent any type of infection while recovering.

 Leg Defects surgery – Operative

-When can a patient resume daily activities after the surgery?
+When can a patient resume daily activities after the Reconstructive Surgery?

-In majority of the patients who undergo surgery, getting easily tired and fatigued is a common problem.
+In the majority of the patients who undergo surgery, getting tired and exhausted is a common problem.
 It is imperative to pace yourself to daily activities according to your body.
 Rest if you feel tired and do not overwork.
-Gradually all will be back to normal in a few weeks time.
+Gradually all will be back to normal in a few weeks’ time.

-If you have been looking to seek an effective solution for plastic and reconstructive surgery for burns, it’s imperative to bank upon a competent surgical facility.
+If you have been looking to seek an effective solution for plastic and reconstructive surgery for burns, it’s important to advise about suitable surgery for you from an experienced surgeon.
 Tricity Institute of Plastic Surgery (TIPS) has a team of dedicated and proficient plastic surgeons who are renowned across the medical arena.
-If you need to seek more information about the burns & reconstructive surgery, you should get in touch with TIPS right now.
+If you need to seek more information about burns & reconstructive surgery, you should get in touch with TIPS right now.
 Just fill in the contact form online in order to seek a free consultation and we will get in touch with you.
 You can also call us at the given number.
-Be assured of the fact that all our communications will be strictly private.
+Be assured of the fact that all our communications will be kept private.